simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 All in all I still think Figma is the best choice in most cases.

-we developers will need to have this conversation with a lot of empathy though - just imagine you had to sacrifice your beloved code editor to improve the whole team.
+We developers will need to have this conversation with a lot of empathy though - just imagine you had to sacrifice your beloved code editor to improve the whole team.

 ## Bottom line